harihitode/AutowareArchitectureProposal/Readme.md

 # What's this

-This is the source code of the feasibility study for Autoware architecture proposal.
+Profiling repository of "ndt_scan_matcher", one of the most heavy node on Autoware architecture proposal.

 > **WARNING**: This source is solely for demonstrating an architecture proposal.
 It should not be used to drive cars.